 - Finally, emergents are very tall trees that rise high above the forest canopy.
 Many birds and insects live in these skyscrapers of the rainforest.
 These creatures, just like the trees themselves, are quite different from those found in lower levels of the rainforest.

 Here are some interesting facts about the tropical rain forests.
-We invite you to subscribe to our Rainforest Adventures newsletter to receive periodical noteworthy facts about this natural treasure.

 - In the tropical rainforest, a high percentage of plant families, genus and species are located in the canopy.